1992 Toronto Blue Jays season

 The 1992 Toronto Blue Jays season was the franchise's 16th season of Major League Baseball.
 Toronto finished first in the American League East for the fourth time with a record of 96 wins and 66 losses, closing the season with an attendance record of 4,028,318.
 Toronto was not swept in a single series all year, becoming the first team in 49 years to accomplish the feat.

 In the American League Championship Series, the Blue Jays defeated the Oakland Athletics in six games for their first American League pennant in four tries.
 In the World Series, Toronto faced the Atlanta Braves, who had won their second straight National League pennant, but lost the previous year's World Series.
 The Blue Jays prevailed in six games, becoming the first non-U.S.-based team to win a World Series.

-Offseason

-October 28, 1991: Cory Snyder was released by the Toronto Blue Jays.

-December 12, 1991: Eric Plunk was signed as a free agent with the Toronto Blue Jays.

-December 18, 1991: The Blue Jays sign pitcher Jack Morris as a free agent.

-December 19, 1991: Dave Winfield was signed as a free agent with the Toronto Blue Jays.
+They were the first Toronto based team in a major professional sports league to win a championship since the 1967 Toronto Maple Leafs.

+Transactions

-March 27, 1992: Eric Plunk was released by the Toronto Blue Jays.
+Transactions by the Toronto Blue Jays during the off-season before the 1992 season.